On the Subspace Choosability in Graphs: Introduction

 The above theorem allows us to derive upper bounds on $m(k,\Fset)$ for various fields $\Fset$. \begin{corollary} Let $k$ be an integer and let $\Fset$ be a field. \begin{enumerate} \item If $|\Fset| \geq k^2-k+1$ then $m(k,\Fset) \leq k^2-k+1$. \item If $\Fset$ is a finite field of size $q \geq k$ then $m(k,\Fset) \leq k \cdot \frac{q^{k-1}-1}{q-1}+1$. \end{enumerate} \end{corollary}

 We remark that the first item of Corollary~\ref{cor:Intro_m} is obtained by applying Theorem~\ref{thm:GeneralUpper} with collections of vectors that form the columns of Vandermonde matrices.
 It implies that $m(k,\Fset) = O(k^2)$ whenever the field $\Fset$ is infinite or sufficiently large as a function of $k$, leaving us with a nearly quadratic gap from the lower bound given in Theorem~\ref{thm:Lower}.
-This again demonstrates a significant difference between the behavior of the choice number and that of the vector choice number.
+This again demonstrates a significant difference between the behavior of the choice number and that of the subspace choice number.

-In fact, Theorems~\ref{thm:Lower} and~\ref{thm:GeneralUpper} are proved in a more general form with respect to {\em asymmetric} subspace assignments, where the left and right vertices of the complete bipartite graphs might be assigned to subspaces of different dimensions.
+In fact, Theorems~\ref{thm:Lower} and~\ref{thm:GeneralUpper} are proved in a more general form with respect to {\em asymmetric} subspace assignments, where the left and right vertices of the complete bipartite graphs might be assigned subspaces of different dimensions.
 For the precise generalized statements, see Theorems~\ref{thm:LowerAs} and~\ref{thm:GeneralUpper_as}.
 We note that this is analogous to the asymmetric setting of color choosability that was recently studied by Alon, Cambie, and Kang~\cite{AlonAsymm21}.

 We particularly consider the bipartite graph $K_{2,m}$ whose left side consists of only two vertices.
-For an integer $n$, we say that $K_{2,m}$ is $(n;2,2)$-vector choosable over a field $\Fset$ if it is $f$-vector choosable over $\Fset$ for the function $f$ that assigns the integer $n$ to one vertex of the left side and the integer $2$ to each of the other vertices.
-We consider the problem of determining, for a given integer $n$, the smallest $m$ for which $K_{2,m}$ is $(n;2,2)$-vector choosable over a given field $\Fset$, and prove the following.
+For an integer $n$, we say that $K_{2,m}$ is $(n;2,2)$-subspace choosable over a field $\Fset$ if it is $f$-subspace choosable over $\Fset$ for the function $f$ that assigns the integer $n$ to one vertex of the left side and the integer $2$ to each of the other vertices.
+We consider the problem of determining, for a given integer $n$, the smallest $m$ for which $K_{2,m}$ is $(n;2,2)$-subspace choosable over a given field $\Fset$, and prove the following.